RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 If the repositories used in a container image are xUS streams, it is also necessary to check for the existence of a main stream CPEs as well, if the vulnerability is unfixed or did not release a fix to the xUS stream.

+Additionally, if the scanned container includes any container first content, you should also check for an OpenShift CPE.

 The following are examples of the CPEs that should be used to account for matching and then the potential matches depending on the CVE fix statuses and product streams.
 ```